maallaard/planar-bridge/README.md

 it in `~/.local/share/planar-bridge/`.

 Currently, the only configurations you can make to Planar Bridge are which sets, set types, and promo types to exclude from the download process.
+For more information on set and promo types, visit [MTGJSON](https://mtgjson.com/).

 ## Credits